keen/keen-js/README.md

 * [Add Events](#add-events): How to add an event with the Keen IO JavaScript SDK.
 * [Analyze and Visualize](#analyze-and-visualize): How to analyze and visualize your data with the Keen IO JavaScript SDK.

 Got questions or feedback?
-Come hang out with us in the `Keen IO User Chat`_.
+Come hang out with us in the [Keen IO User Chat](https://users.keen.io).

-If you'd like to learn more about the various methods, check out the [javascript reference](https://github.com/keenlabs/keen-js/tree/2.1.2/reference).
+If you'd like to learn more about the various methods, check out the [javascript reference](https://github.com/keenlabs/keen-js/tree/2.1.2/docs/reference).

 ### Get Project ID & Access Keys

-If you haven't done so already, login to Keen IO to `create a project <https://keen.io/add-project>`_ for your app.
+If you haven't done so already, login to Keen IO to [create a project](https://keen.io/add-project) for your app.
 Once on a Project page, note the Project ID and Access Keys listed there.
 You'll need them for the next steps!

 ## Install Guide